issacto/TubaFingering/README.md

 1. Choose a key, valve, level of difficulty (time allowed for each question), and number of questions

-2. Familiar yourself with the designated fingering
+2. Familiarize yourself with the designated fingering
 <br/>https://tubafingering.netlify.app/documentationPage

 3. Play